CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Failover Cluster **

 Several Windows servers can be operated in a network.
 Similar to the server roles that run on individual systems, there are also various cluster roles that can be operated in a failover cluster.
 One of the nodes of the cluster is always responsible for the operation of the role.
 If the node fails or loses connectivity, one of the other nodes takes over.
 The reliability can be increased, as in case of failure, another system takes over the operation.
 The list of roles that can be run directly on a cluster is relatively limited.
-However, virtual machines can also be run on a failover cluster, so that entire systems that provide critical services can be made highly available as a virtual machine.
+However, virtual machines can also be run on a failover cluster so that entire systems that provide critical services can be made highly available as a virtual machine.

 ** Network Load Balancing **